Data Acquisition 101

 AiM SOLO DL Laptimer & Data Logger

-There are multiple sources for data with the SOLO DL: RPM-only (which is not very common), a cable plugged into your OBD port (if something else is not already there), or by hardwiring a cable directly to your car’s CAN bus.
+There are multiple sources for data with the SOLO DL: RPM-only (used mostly on older cars without a CAN datastream), a cable plugged into your OBD port (if something else is not already there), or by hardwiring a cable directly to your car’s CAN bus harness.
 The third option is our preferred because you have more data sources than the OBD plug and hardwiring is more stable and will not interfere with other systems.
 It does take more expertise for installation so it may be best left up to a professional.
+The OBD cable option makes the entire system more mobile and you can jump from car to car.
+But OBD data can be somewhat limited and delayed.
+And you have to make sure some other cable is not using the OBD port already (like another aftermarket gauge or even a piggyback tuner).

 Of course there's an app for laptiming and data logging!
 Apps suchs as TrackAddict and Harry's Lap Timer provide a lot of bang for the buck and will interface with a lot of different tools to provide data sources, including your phone's camera.
 And because it's an app many are low cost or even free.
 Apps rely on your phone's existing GPS signal to identify location and set start/finish points.
 Many apps will have additional features such as data logging but will require a third-party hardware device to link with over Bluetooth (OBDLink, Kiwi, etc).
 This can be a slow and finicky method of data transfer but fully developed apps like the two mentioned above do a great job of blending GPS, OBD data, and camera footage into a single file.
 Apps sound too good to be true and we have found that their shortcomings make them a short-lived experiment.
 We have found that many people try these apps due to the low upfront risk and if they really like the experience they move on to a more developed package such as an AiM SOLO DL.